Arnold Gundersen: Career

 From 1972 to 1976 Gundersen worked at the Northeast Utilities Service Corporation as a nuclear engineer; and from 1976 to 1979 at New York State Electric & Gas as an engineering supervisor.
 From 1979 to 1990 Gundersen was employed at Nuclear Energy Services, a Danbury, Connecticut-based consulting firm.
-Gundersen served as an expert witness in the investigation of the 1979 Three Mile Island accident.
-He co-authored the DOE Decommissioning Handbook, First Edition (1981–82).
+Gundersen served as an expert witness in litigation after the 1979 Three Mile Island accident.
+He was a chapter author for the DOE Decommissioning Handbook, First Edition (1981–82).

 In 1990 Gundersen was a senior vice president at Nuclear Energy Services when he discovered radioactive material in an accounting safe.
 Three weeks after notifying the company president of what he believed to be radiation safety violations, Gundersen was fired.
 According to The New York Times, for three years, Gundersen was "awakened by harassing phone calls in the middle of the night" and "became concerned about his family's safety".
 Gundersen believes he was blacklisted, harassed and fired for doing what he thought was right.

 While also writing numerous nuclear expert reports from 1993 to 2008, Gundersen was employed at a number of Connecticut schools teaching mathematics and physics; in 2007 he became Mathematics Professor at Community College of Vermont.

-Gundersen is chief engineer of Fairewinds Associates, and on the board of directors for Fairewinds Energy Education a 501c3 non-profit organization.
+Gundersen is chief engineer of Fairewinds Associates, "a paralegal services and expert witness firm", and on the board of directors for Fairewinds Energy Education, a 501c3 non-profit organization.